-A couple of years ago, the wife of my cousin “snapped.”
-She recently crossed the north side of forty-five and had your perfect epitome of a “normal life” – a teenage son, a good job, steady marriage, comfortable living.
-That is, your perfect epitome of a “normal life.”
+A couple of years ago, my cousin’s wife “snapped.”
+She had recently crossed the north side of forty-five and had your perfect epitome of a “normal life” – a teenage son, a good job, and a steady marriage.
+However, that didn’t stop her from experiencing a midlife crisis.

-Yet, something was “off” with her, a common friend told me.
-And indeed—because they live abroad, when I saw her, I barely recognized her.
-She looked great, no doubt—courtesy of the combination of a fitness instructor, a tanning bed and regular visits to an aesthetic clinic.
-She could always better-quality things too but that’s not what the “shocking” change was.
+Something was “off” with her, a mutual friend told me.
+Indeed when I saw her, I barely recognized her.
+She looked great, no doubt—courtesy of the combination of a fitness instructor, a tanning bed, and regular visits to an aesthetic clinic.

 “I feel different,” she told me.
-“I have more self-respect now and want to take a better care of myself.
-I refuse to feel gloomy that my life is over.”
+“I have more self-respect now and want to take better care of myself and I refuse to feel gloomy that my life is over.”

-To the outsiders, though, it looked like she was having a midlife crisis and entering menopause.
-Everyone in the family expected her to run off with a hunky barista next, so that she can feel young again for a while, and while this didn’t happen (to some people’s disappointment, perhaps), the stereotype prevailed.
+To outsiders, it looked like she was having a midlife crisis and entering menopause.
+Everyone in the family expected her to run off with a hunky barista so she could feel young again for a while, and while this didn’t happen (to some people’s disappointment, perhaps), the stereotype prevailed.

 Table of Contents

-An interesting thing to note is that this stage in our lives is actually not experienced at the big four-oh point.
-It’s at a bit later.
-According to the research published on The Conversation, it manifests during different times for men and women.
-For the former group, it is between thirty-five and forty-five, and for the latter—it’s between forty-five and fifty-four.
+An interesting thing to note is that one study shows that it manifests during different times for middle aged women and men.
+For the former group, it is between thirty-five and forty-five, and for the latter, it’s between forty-five and fifty-four.
 Other studies place lock-bottom around fifty for both genders.

 As described in the common literature, the “typical” symptoms of midlife crisis are:

-- Anger at oneself for not being as successful as the Joneses
+- Anger at oneself for not being as successful as others

 - Nostalgia about the younger years